bitmax-exchange/api-doc/README.md

 ### Market Trades

-    GET api/markettrades?symbol=ETH-BTC&n=10
+    GET api/markettrades

 The query takes two parameters:

-* `symbol` - a valid symbol
+* `symbol` - a valid symbol.
+Example `symbol=ETH-BTC`
 * `n`      - number of trades to be included in the response. `n` is currently limited to 100 or fewer.
+Example `n=10`

-The query retuns an object containing a list of recent trades.
+Successful response: an object containing a list of recent trades.

     {
       "m": "marketTrades",       // message type